SAVE THE DATE

 Tickets – Matthew Rivera, Development Assistant – email@example.com

 Sponsorship – Darryl Flick, Events & Development Coordinator – firstname.lastname@example.org

 2016 Dinner in the Canyons

 The Cahuilla Indians contribute volumes of historic knowledge about the Coachella Valley region, ancient Native culture, and Tribal influences on life today.
 Their story – or, more accurately, their centuries of stories – enrich our lives daily, and are a living archive for Tribal Members.

-This year marks the 25th Anniversary of Agua Caliente Cultural Museum founded in 1991.
-The spirit of this occasion will be celebrated atDinner in the Canyons.
+Last year marked the 25th Anniversary of Agua Caliente Cultural Museum founded in 1991.
+The spirit of this occasion was celebrated at Dinner in the Canyons.

 Twenty-five years ago, leaders of the Agua Caliente Band of Cahuilla Indians saw the need to preserve their Tribal heritage, including its collections of archival and material cultural items.
 This year, we honor those whose love, passion, and foresight led to establishing an institution that will forever preserve that heritage and make it available to all through public exhibitions, educational programs, and cultural festivals.